 After years of litigation in January of 2018, Ontario's Office of Public Guardian and Trustee was substituted in as legal representative for Canadian heavyweight boxing legend, George Chuvalo, in a divorce proceeding filed by the children of his first marriage as power of attorney.
 George's children sought to force their father's divorce from his second wife of 24 years, Joanne Chuvalo.
 Neither Joanne nor George Chuvalo want to divorce and neither of them filed for divorce.
-In fact, in their decades-long marriage, George and Joanne never even discussed divorce.

 According to Joanne, George has been hidden around the greater Toronto area at his children's homes, nursing homes, and the home of a security guard commonly seen with George selling memorabilia.
 Throughout the divorce litigation, George has been examined by medical professionals who have all agreed that George suffers from significant cognitive impairment.
 According to medical reports, the children's attorney became angry with George when he refused to sign the divorce application submitted by his children.
 By late 2017, George's cognitive impairment worsened to the point that George mistakenly thought the lawyer hired by his children was tasked with reuniting him with his wife.

 A week long trial on George's mental capacity was scheduled to begin on January 8, 2018.
 Before trial started, Justice Kiteley finally ordered George's children and their attorney out of the case due to the fact that all expert physicians agreed that George lacked the mental capacity to instruct a lawyer.
 Once George's children and their attorney were removed from the case, the Office of Public Guardian and Trustee was substituted in as George's representative.